Making Decisions under Model Misspecification

-where we presume that $c_{Q}(q)=0$ when $q\in Q$.
-In this construction, $c_{Q}\left( p\right) $ is a (Hausdorff) distance between a model $p$ and the posited compact set $Q$ of structured models.
+where we presume that $C(q,Q)=0$ when $q\in Q$.
+In this construction, $C\left( p,Q\right) $ is what we call a Hausdorff statistical set distance between a model $p$ and the posited set $Q$ of structured models.
 This distance is nonzero if and only if $p$ is unstructured, that is, $p\notin Q$.
 More generally, $p$'s that are closer to the set of structured models $Q$ have a less adverse impact on the preferences, as is evident by rewriting (\ref{eq:repp})\ as:

 This representation is a special case of the variational representation axiomatized by Maccheroni et al.\ (2006).
-The unstructured models are statistical artifacts that allow the decision maker to assess formally the potential consequences of misspecification as captured by the construction of $c_{Q}$.
-In this paper we provide a formal interpretation of $c_{Q}$\ as an index of misspecification fear: the lower the index, the higher the fear.\footnote{To ease terminology, we often refer to \textquotedblleft misspecification\textquotedblright \ rather than \textquotedblleft model misspecification.\textquotedblright}
+The unstructured models are statistical artifacts that allow the decision maker to assess formally the potential consequences of misspecification as captured by the construction of $C\left( \cdot,Q\right) $.
+In this paper we provide a formal interpretation of $C\left( \cdot,Q\right) $\ as an index of misspecification fear: the lower the index, the higher the fear.\footnote{To ease terminology, we often refer to \textquotedblleft misspecification\textquotedblright \ rather than \textquotedblleft model misspecification.\textquotedblright}